SaurabhJamadagni/100DaysOfSwiftUI/Notes/day_39.md

 ### Summary

-- GeometryReader is a powerful method of resizing images.
+- `GeometryReader` is a powerful method of resizing images.
 It has more and powerful funcitonality that will be explored later.
-- A ScrollView allows us to add scrolling functionality to the arbitrary views we create.
+- A `ScrollView` allows us to add scrolling functionality to the arbitrary views we create.
 - You can also have it scroll horizontally by passing it as a parameter.
-- NavigationLink is another method that takes you to a different view.
+- `NavigationLink` is another method that takes you to a different view.
 We provide the destination and a view that should be clicked and the function is performed accordingly.
 - We can work with hierarchical data using the Codable protocol.
 That requires us to create the required structs for each level.
-- A scrolling grid can be created using LazyVGrid or LazyHGrid.
+- A scrolling grid can be created using `LazyVGrid` or `LazyHGrid`.
 It requires us to define the layout in which it will show the grid.
 We must mention the number of rows OR columns.

 Thanks for reading!
 Let's connect on [Twitter](https://twitter.com/Saura6hJ) 👋